Updated: Feb 1

 As we enter our 38th day of the government shutdown on January 28th, conditions of sections of the government continue to worsen.

-How does the shutdown effect the rest of the government?
+How does the shutdown affect the rest of the government?
 This a question that many people have asked, and I have done some research to answer it.
 To start off, it leaves over 400,000 government workers at home or still working, but without pay.
-This is horrid all by itself, many of these people have families to feed and rely on this pay to do so.
-Then to add to the fact that they are losing money, some are STILL working!
-Many of them have to or else systems throughout the country will cease to work, including airports, food inspection, medical help, and more..
-Oh, wait, those systems ARE starting to shutdown!
-Since this is the longest shutdown in history, more and more government workers stop going to work each day, and I don't blame them.
-I wouldn't want to work without pay, either.
+This is horrid all by itself, many of these people have families to feed and rely on this job to do so.
+Many of the workers have to continue working or else more and more systems throughout the country will cease to work, including airports, food inspection, medical help, and more.
+Some have already begin to shut down.

-Now, with less and less workers, the lack of these important services are beginning to effect the rest of the population.
-Here is a list of what is being effected:
+Now, with less and less workers, the lack of these important services are beginning to affect the rest of the population.
+Here is a list of what is being affected:

 1) Social Security and Medicare benefit verification and card issuance have stopped.
 Checks will still be sent out.

 2) The Food and Drug Administration has delayed over 900 inspections, leaving us vulnerable to food-born illness.

 3) Workers have stopped monitoring National Parks, allowing people to leave waste on the lands.
 The lack of park openings can lead to major economic losses due to a decrease in visitors.

 4) The National Institutes of Health have stopped permitting new patients and signing grant applications.

 5) The IRS stops verifying SSN and incomes.
 This can delay tax returns and mortgage/loan approvals.